-- The Head of Communications will determine the nature of the media enquiry.
-If an interview is requested the Head of Communications will find out how long it will take and will negotiate where and when the interview is to be held.
+- The Communications team will determine the nature of the media enquiry.
+If an interview is requested the Communications team will find out how long it will take and will negotiate where and when the interview is to be held.

-- The Head of Communications will keep in regular contact with the Principal and Regional Consultant regarding media enquiries.
+- The Communications team will keep in regular contact with the Principal and Regional Consultant regarding media enquiries.

-- The Head of Communications will help the Principal to prepare for media interviews.
-If necessary, the Head of Communications will go to the school to support the Principal and liaise with the media, particularly when television reporters and film crews are involved.
+- The Communications team will help the Principal to prepare for media interviews.
+If necessary, a member of the Communications team will go to the school to support the Principal and liaise with the media, particularly when television reporters and film crews are involved.